 The international comparison of the approach to the COVID-19 pandemic makes this study unique in its kind.
 Petra Verhoef, theme coordinator at the Rathenau Institute, and one of the authors of the report: 'We work with 23 organisations from 21 different countries on this report.
 From Norway to Austria and Poland.
 This gives us the opportunity to look at the COVID-19 pandemic from an international perspective and analyse it.
 This provides valuable insights, both for parliaments and policy-makers, as well as for citizens.'

-The presentation of the publication will take place on November 9 (14:00-16:00) during a hybrid conference (online and offline).
-The Rathenau Instituut will officially offer the report to Mark Roscam Abbing, Program Director General Society and COVID-19 of the Dutch central government.
-During the conference, the many international authors will discuss the findings of their research with parliamentarians and policy-makers.
-We will publish a summary of the conference activities and the EPTA report on the website of the Rathenau Instituut.
+The presentation of the publication took place on November 9 during a hybrid conference (online and offline).
+The Rathenau Instituut has officially offered the report to Mark Roscam Abbing, Program Director General Society and COVID-19 of the Dutch central government.
+During the conference, the many international authors have discussed the findings of their research with parliamentarians and policy-makers.
+The report is available for download here.